FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

-If computational analyses on sequence data are performed in the context of clinical trials, for instance to demonstrate the transcriptomics response to a drug or to show to safety of a compound in populations of distinct genetic background using genotyping informat (URL_TO_INSERT_TERM_472 https://fairsharing.org/search?recordType=model_and_format) ion, it is a regulatory requirements of the US FDA to submit the computational workflows if seeking approval.
+If computational analyses on sequence data are performed in the context of clinical trials, for instance to demonstrate the transcriptomics response to a drug or to show to safety of a compound in populations of distinct genetic background using genotyping information, it is a regulatory requirements of the US FDA to submit the computational workflows if seeking approval.
-The availability of such informat (URL_TO_INSERT_TERM_473 https://fairsharing.org/search?recordType=model_and_format) ion in this context is a prerequisite for FDA auditors to examine the data.
+The availability of such information in this context is a prerequisite for FDA auditors to examine the data.

-The IEEE 2791-2020 (URL_TO_INSERT_RECORD-NAME_474 https://fairsharing.org/FAIRsharing.bbd7df)  specifications, also known as BCO (URL_TO_INSERT_RECORD-ABBREV_475 https://fairsharing.org/FAIRsharing.8ktkqy)  for BioCompute Object is a specification to do this.
+The IEEE 2791-2020 (URL_TO_INSERT_RECORD-NAME_271 https://fairsharing.org/FAIRsharing.bbd7df)  specifications, also known as BCO (URL_TO_INSERT_RECORD-ABBREV_272 https://fairsharing.org/FAIRsharing.8ktkqy)  for BioCompute Object is a specification to do this.

-This has been made possible thanks to the fast-track submission of a new data format (URL_TO_INSERT_TERM_476 https://fairsharing.org/search?recordType=model_and_format)  specifically tailored to ensure reproducibility and unambiguous description of workflow key descriptors.
+This has been made possible thanks to the fast-track submission of a new data format specifically tailored to ensure reproducibility and unambiguous description of workflow key descriptors.